Teuku Iskandar: Family relationship

 Teuku Iskandar's passion for architecture can be found in his residence in Jakarta which he designed himself.
 He also built a rest house with an English garden-style garden in Bogor, which he also designed his own architecture.
 At his home in the Netherlands, Teuku Iskandar designed a fireplace made of wood from a bridge from the 17th century with Acehnese decorations.
 One of his other hobbies is sketching.
 Teuku also once conveyed his dream to his sons and daughters, he wanted to build a farmhouse in Aceh.
 "I have a dream (to develop) in Aceh", Ubit remembers his father.

 In one of his works, a book that discusses Bustanas-Salatin by Nuruddin ar-Ranniry, Teuku Iskandar asked Ubit to translate it into English.
 For years, the father and daughter studied books by 17th century clerics who were read by scholars and sultans in the Aceh Kingdom.
 For Ubit, it was a wonderful experience that was unforgettable.

-As a respected scholar (mainly in Indonesia and Southeast Asia), Teuku Iskandar was known as a very down-to-earth person.
-Tjut Rosmanida, his first daughter who lived in Medan, said, “Father is a humble and simple person.
+As a scholar known for his work in Indonesia and Southeast Asia, Teuku Iskandar was known as a very down-to-earth person.
+Tjut Rosmanida, his first daughter who lived in Medan, said, 'Father is a humble and simple person.
 His demeanor is mediocre.
 When you go home to Aceh, you always ask for Acehnese food to be cooked.
-He likes all Acehnese dishes.”
-A valuable lesson from his father that he always reminded him to be proud to be an Acehnese and proud to speak the Acehnese language.
+He likes all Acehnese dishes.'
+His father encouraged him to take pride in his Acehnese identity and language.